dell/csm-docs/content/docs/concepts/snapshots/_index.md

 - A common snapshot controller
 - A CSI external-snapshotter sidecar

 The common snapshot controller must be installed only once in the cluster, irrespective of the number of CSI drivers installed in the cluster.
 On OpenShift clusters 4.4 and later, the common snapshot-controller is pre-installed.
-In the clusters where it is not present, it can be installed using `kubectl` and the manifests are available here: [{{< version-docs key="snapshot_majorVersion" >}}](https://github.com/kubernetes-csi/external-snapshotter/tree/{{< version-docs key="csi_snapshotter_latest_version" >}}/deploy/kubernetes/snapshot-controller)
+In the clusters where it is not present, it can be installed using `kubectl` and the manifests are available here: [{{< version-docs key="csi_snapshotter_latest_version" >}}](https://github.com/kubernetes-csi/external-snapshotter/tree/{{< version-docs key="csi_snapshotter_latest_version" >}}/deploy/kubernetes/snapshot-controller)

 *NOTE:*